 WindWind

-Right now, MSU engineers are studying the strength and durability of wind turbine blades, which can account for up to 30 percent of a wind system's initial cost.
-Other work focuses on turbine generator and power control systems.
-MSU-spurred advances in turbine design and materials will help reduce the cost of owning and operating wind turbines.
+MSU's renewable energy research primarily focuses on three areas: wind, marine hydrokinetic, and geothermal.
+MSU engineers are studying the strength and durability of wind turbine blades, which can account for up to 30 percent of a wind system's initial cost.
+Other work focuses on turbine generators and power control systems.
+We are also researching composite materials for marine hydrokinetic systems.

 Wind turbine installed at MSU.Engineering students and faculty working on wind turbine.
 MSU photo by Kelly Gorham.